WASdev/sample.DefaultApplication/README.md

 ![](./images/new_derby_connection.png)

-From here, you can create the JPA Entity.
+From the root of the JPA project, right click and select `JPA Tools > Generate Entities from Tables...` to create the JPA Entity:

 ![](./images/JPA_generate_entities_from_tables.png)